 Learning must be student-centered

 This purpose cannot be met with the one-size-fits-all, industrial-era designs common today.
-Rather, learning must be personalized to each student’s unique assets, interests, identities, and needs—and designed with students’ voices at the table.
+Rather, learning must equitably honor each student’s unique assets, interests, identities, and needs—and be designed with students’ voices at the table.

 And so,